hxlnt/Resources/README.md

-# pdfs
+# Resources

-PDFs of my presentations.
-Enjoy!
+A collections of design and programming resources for students, indie developers, and artists.